TanguiLG/Group13MBDM/README.md

-This is a cleaned version of the Git repository we used for our project.
+This is the Git repository we used for our project.

 To access the files we used and edited, navigate through: